-In January 2016, I published my first book.
+In January 2016, I published my first book, The Dressmaker’s Secret.
 Since then, I’ve really started taking my authoring seriously.
 However, my writing journey began when I was only about seven years old.

 I remember carefully penning my first story, Kicky the Dolphin, around that age.
 It was the story of a young dolphin (who knew?) who got lost from his ‘pack.’
 Eventually Kicky found his family, which included his helping-get-first-breath-of-air-mother (I can only assume I thought this was some sort of a dolphin midwife).

 Around that time, I began writing poems.
 I have a notebook full of rhymes.
 I’m still writing poetry, though I like to think I’ve improved a lot since I was seven.